desmondvidic/Snake-Game/README.md

 # Snake-Game

-This is a very generic snake game I made because I was feeling bored.
+This is a very generic snake game I made because I was bored.